openownership/bods-dev-handbook/style_guide.md

 # BODS Style Guide - #WIP

 This style guide is a draft to be discussed and not yet implemented across the BODS schema and documentation (as of May 2019, BODS v0.2).
 It can be used to guide editing and content writing.
-The Guide is divided into separate, though related, sections: one for the BODS schema and one for the BODS documentation.

 ## Common Conventions

 ### Readability